Indonesia Long-Stay Visa Options for Foreigners: KITAS, Remote Worker, Second Home and Residency Explained

 Is the Second Home Visa better than the Retirement KITAS?

 For those with sufficient capital, the Second Home Visa offers longer validity, no sponsor requirement, and less annual paperwork.
 The Retirement KITAS has a lower upfront cost, requires a sponsor, and must be renewed every year.
-For applicants aged 60+ with at least USD 50,000 in savings, the Silver Hair Visa (E33E) sits between the two: five-year validity, no sponsor, moderate financial threshold.
+For applicants aged 55+ with at least USD 50,000 in savings, the Silver Hair Visa (E33E) is the middle option, with five-year validity, no sponsor, and a moderate financial requirement.
 Which works best depends on age, financial position, and how long you plan to stay.

 What is the difference between E33E and E33F?

-Both are retirement-oriented permits, but they serve different profiles.
-E33E (Silver Hair) is for applicants aged 60 and above, requires a USD 50,000 state bank deposit and USD 3,000/month income proof, does not need a sponsor, and is valid for 5 years.
-E33F (Retirement KITAS) is available from age 55, requires a local sponsor (typically a licensed agency), and is valid for 1 year with annual renewal.
-E33E is part of the Golden Visa programme; E33F is the standard retirement permit.
+Both are retirement permits for applicants aged 55 or older, but they serve different needs.
+E33E requires a USD 50,000 deposit in a state owned bank and proof of USD 3,000 in monthly income.
+It does not need a sponsor and is valid for up to five years.
+E33F requires a local sponsor and is valid for one year with annual extension.
+E33E is part of the Golden Visa programme, while E33F is the standard retirement permit.

 Do I need an SKTT as well as a KITAS?

 Yes.
 All KITAS holders are required by the Population Administration Law (Article 20, UU No. 23/2006 as amended) to register with their local Disdukcapil and obtain an SKTT within 14 days of ITAS issuance.
 Enforcement of this deadline varies by city, and many holders complete it later without penalty.
-But doing it early is worthwhile: the SKTT is needed for bank accounts, vehicle registration, BPJS health insurance, and many other everyday processes.
+Doing it early is worthwhile.
+The SKTT is needed for bank accounts, vehicle registration, BPJS health insurance, and many other everyday processes.
+Choosing the right visa is only part of the decision.
+Your monthly budget depends just as much on where you live and the lifestyle you want.
+Before you decide, see our guide to the cost of living in Bali for expats for realistic monthly budgets, rent by area, and the extra costs many people forget.

 Key Sources